Embracing Imperfection: Wabi-Sabi Meets Pop Art in Modern American Design

 The Influence on Interior Design Trends

-Wabi-sabi has made a significant impact on American interior design.
+Wabi-sabi has made a big impact on American interior design.
 It offers a calming alternative to sleek, modern styles.
-Designers are incorporating wabi-sabi principles in various ways:
+Designers are using wabi-sabi principles in various ways:

 - Using natural, unfinished materials